 Winnie is a PhD candidate in English and Comparative Literature.
 She has an MA from UC and a BA from SUNY Plattsburgh.
 She teaches a diverse variety of undergraduate classes in the Departments of English and Comparative Literature, Center for Film and Media Studies, and WGSS.
 She has published her scholarship in various formats and delivered papers at several regional, national, and international conferences.
-When not involved in academics and activism, she enjoys hiking with her canine companion, watching independent films with her spouse, exploring globally-inspired plant-based cuisines, and traveling to new destinations.

 Michelle is a PhD student in musicology at the University of Cincinnati College-Conservatory of Music.
 She has taught music history courses at the undergrad and graduate level and is a copyeditor for the *Journal of Music History Pedagogy*.
 Her current projects include petitioning the makers of twisty balloons for a latex-free product suitable for children’s hospital wards, experimenting with macro photography, and researching the connections between POTS, MCAS, and EDS.
 In her free time, she studies piano music of the 19th century, topic theory, and instrumental ballades.